giordanocardillo/janus-webrtc-wsonly/README.md

 ```

 ## Configuration samples
-Configuration is embedded inside the container, copy it to the host machine using:
+Configuration is shipped within the container, to copy it to the host machine use the following command (after the container is started)

 ```
 docker cp janus:/home/janus /root/janus